cakefm/crowd_task_manager/README.md

 1. If you plan to also run the front-end [scriptoria](https://github.com/cakefm/scriptoria/tree/refactor/components), clone it into a `scriptoria` folder in the root of this repository
 2. Run `start_local.sh`, it will set up and start the docker containers automatically

+In case you get an error about file sharing, please consult [this](https://stackoverflow.com/questions/60754297/docker-compose-failed-to-build-filesharing-has-been-cancelled) thread.

 ## Future Work
 There's a lot to still be done.
 To make this a little bit easier, issues have been made tagged with Future Work labels, in case anyone wants to carry on the torch.
 A couple of these might involve large refactors.